West Virginia Eviction Notice Templates (4)

 If the tenant does not attend the hearing, the court will enter an order for immediate possession by the landlord.
 Should the tenant attend the hearing, both parties will be able to defend their case by making statements and presenting evidence.

-If the magistrate or judge rules in favor of the tenant, they will be permitted to stay on the premises.
-A ruling in favor of the landlord will require that the tenant pay any damages and rent in arrears and vacate the property.
-The magistrate or judge will set the date by which the tenant must vacate the premises.
+If the tenant wins the case, they are permitted to stay on the premises.
+A ruling in favor of the landlord will require that the tenant pay any damages and rent in arrears and vacate the property within a date set by the judge/magistrate.

 Step 7 – Writ of Possession